filmboy3/TIA/README.md

 5. TIA checks for any 'unsent' message_records in the MongoDB.
 If there are, TIA begins to process that message_record.

-6. TIA queries <i><a href="https://mlab.com">Wit.AI</i></a>, a natural language processing API, which parses the message for multitude of potential intents and keywords.
+6. TIA queries <i><a href="https://mlab.com">Wit.AI</i></a>, a natural language processing API, which parses the message for various intents and keywords.
 Once the response is returned from the WIT API, the processing begins:

 ## TIA COMMANDS